kxdang/kiendang.me/content/blog/096-helios/index.md

 tags: ["story"]
 ---

-Humans understand that the sun provides energy for all life, without it, we would not exist.
+Humans understand that the sun provides energy for all life.
+Without it, we would not exist.

 The surface of Mars millions of years ago thrived greatly compared to Earth.
 It was full of water, life, and natural greenery.
 Being so close to the sun had many benefits.
-It gave Mars new elements that did not exist on Earth.
-Allowing the Helio's civilization to thrive by harnessing its energy and giving rise to their technologies beyond human capabilities.
+It gave Mars new elements that did not exist on Earth, allowing the Helio's civilization to thrive by harnessing its energy and giving rise to their technologies beyond human capabilities.

 As the Helio's civilization grew, so did their ability to convert their energy to advance their technologies.
 It allowed them to develop spaceships and their ability to use water as a secondary source of energy and be able to terraform planets.